 Training and Development.
 We listen to our employees to understand their training needs.
-Employees are encouraged to take advantage of our Learning Management System which has a plethora of online learning courses.
+Employees are encouraged to take advantage of our training platform which has a plethora of online learning courses.
 We conduct monthly seminars to update employees on what is happening throughout our Company.